Humbled Deutsche Bank faces battle in its own backyard

 'LONG JOURNEY'

-The intensified competition at home is epitomized by the case of Duerr, a 120-year-old company that makes factory equipment for the auto industry.
+The intensified competition at home is epitomised by the case of Duerr, a 120-year-old company that makes factory equipment for the auto industry.

 In 2014, Duerr counted Deutsche among its seven main banks for a syndicated loan.
 In a new agreement this month, Deutsche is now one of 13, a wider circle that includes Bank of China, Dutch bank ING, and JPMorgan.